AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="extended-css-contains"></a>
 ##### Pseudo-class `:contains()`

 This pseudo-class principle is very simple: it allows to select the elements that contain specified text or which content matches a specified regular expression.
-Please note, that this pseudo-class uses `innerText` element property for matching (and not the `innerHTML`).
+Regex flags are supported.
+Please note, that this pseudo-class uses `textContent` element property for matching (and not the `innerHTML`).

-###### `:contains()` syntax
+**Syntax**
 ```
 // matching by plain text
 :contains(text)

 // matching by a regular expression
-:contains(/regex/)
-:contains(/regex/gi)
+:contains(/regex/i)
 ```

 Backward compatible syntax: